2022tgoel/blog/content/content/Notes/Biology/ase/vectors.md

 * A **plasmid** is a circular double-stranded DNA molecule.
 Plasmids are transcribed by the host cell’s machinery, because plasmids contain bacterial promoters.
 Chromosomes hold essential genes for survival and replicate with the cell, while plasmids are smaller, extrachromosomal DNA loops, often circular, carrying non-essential but advantageous genes (like antibiotic resistance).
 * A **vector** is a plasmid designed to carry foreign DNA.
 If you just inject a piece of foreign DNA into a cell, it usually gets degraded and doesn't replicate
-* **restriction enzyme**: for opening the plasmid so you can insert the gene .
+* **restriction enzyme**/**restriction endonuclease**: for opening the plasmid so you can insert the gene .
 You have to make sure that your restriction enzyme only recognizes one piece of the plasmid.
 * **pBR322**: is a very successful specific plasmid.
 * **ORI**: origin of replication
 * **ROP**: repressor of primer. encodes a protein that regulates plasmid copy number. when it decides to stopit codes for a protein that blocks off the ORI.